rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: The generator creates fake data, while the discriminator evaluates the authenticity of the data.
 The generator improves by trying to fool the discriminator, and the discriminator improves by distinguishing between real and fake data.

+**Cost Function**: The cost function for GANs involves a minimax game between the generator and the discriminator, typically using binary cross-entropy loss.

 **Example**: Generating synthetic network traffic data to test intrusion detection systems.

 ##### Conditional GANs (cGANs)
 **When to Use**: Use cGANs when you need to generate data conditioned on specific attributes.

 **How It Works**: cGANs extend standard GANs by conditioning both the generator and discriminator on additional information, such as class labels or specific features.

+**Cost Function**: The cost function for cGANs is similar to standard GANs but includes the conditioning information in the loss computation.

 **Example**: Creating realistic phishing email samples based on different types of phishing attacks.